The practice of taking a break from solid foods has important heath, spiritual, and mental benefits. One approach: No chew Mondays.

 An important aspect of fasting, noted by Nicki Doane, a yoga teacher who is based on Maui, Hawaii, is that it is a discipline.
 “Just as yoga is a discipline, fasting requires you to willfully take on something that is not always easy.”

 Our digestive system is complex, with many factors playing into how well, or poorly, we digest our food.
 Emotionally, physically, and spiritually, our digestion plays into how we are able to handle what is happening in our lives.

 From a physical standpoint, notes Doane, “We have around 26 feet of intestine.
 That means the food you eat sits in your body for a long period of time, upwards of 24-48 hours.
 It’s a long journey.”

-Doane was introduced to the concept of fasting one day a week, and has included this practice in her life for the last 18 years.
+Doane has included the practice of fasting one day a week in her life for the last 18 years.
 She loves cooking and eating healthy, organic food, and admits, “Sometimes I enjoy it a little too much.”
-She has, however, remained faithful to her weekly “No Chew Mondays,” where she simply does not chew.
+She has, however, remained faithful to her weekly “no chew Mondays."
 After eating dinner on Sunday, she only drinks water, juices, and sometimes herbal teas until lunch on Tuesday.

 She has found it to be an amazing practice.
-Some days are easy, and some days, by mid-afternoon, she is questioning “‘Why am I doing this?
-I don’t want to do this, I don’t have to do this.’
+Some days are easy, and some days, by mid-afternoon, she is questioning.
+As she describes it, “Why am I doing this?
+I don’t want to do this, I don’t have to do this. ...
 I watch the mental gymnastics in my head.
 If I have the space and time, I’ll do some late afternoon yoga practice, which always helps.”
 She then makes a point to go to bed early.